mmcasetti/mphil-thesis/current/thesis-outline.md

-# The Gale String Problem for Equilibrium Computation in Games
+# Complexity of the Gale String Problem for Equilibrium Computation in Games

 ## Abstract